dvu117253-collab/Angle_MODE_UAV_ESP32/README.md

 *   **Pin 35:** SBUS RX
 *   **Pin 14:** Buzzer

-*(Note: Link your June 2026 Mạch PCB design and flight testing videos here so others can see the physical board in action!)*

 ## Control Architecture

 This flight controller utilizes a cascaded PID loop.
 The outer loop calculates the desired rotation rate based on the angle error, which is then fed into the inner rate loop.

 <img width="1897" height="411" alt="cascade_pid" src="https://github.com/user-attachments/assets/56931cef-f505-4eef-8142-f14ffe4d7dd0" />

-*(Note: Link your shared NotebookLM technical documentation here for users who want to dive deeper into your control theory and filter derivations).*

 ## Setup Instructions